vmware-archive/invoker-specification/streaming.md

 ### OutputFrame
 `OutputFrames` represent data coming out of the function.
 Upon reception of a result data structure on the j-th output stream of a function, an invoker
 1. MUST serialize the data structure to a series of bytes (hereafter the `OutputFrame payload`) by selecting a MIME type that is compatible with the preference ordered list of MIME types specified in the j-th string of `expectedContentTypes` seen in the [`StartFrame`](#StartFrame).
 As a consequence, the invoker MUST not send any `OutputFrames` until it has received the `StartFrame`.
+2. If such a MIME type is not supported, then it MUST fail this rpc invocation with a crafted status error of code [InvalidArgument](https://github.com/grpc/grpc/blob/2a7191abe717d3ce33b5fcbfd6bd118367499cde/doc/statuscodes.md#status-codes-and-their-use-in-grpc) and the error message MUST start with `"Invoker: Not Acceptable"`.
+An invoker MAY append error details to that message prefix.
+These details SHOULD start with punctuation to separate them from the error message prefix.
-2. If it cannot successfully serialize data using such a MIME type, then it MUST fail this rpc invocation
+3. If it cannot otherwise successfully serialize data using such a MIME type, then it MUST fail this rpc invocation with a crafted status error of code [Unknown](https://github.com/grpc/grpc/blob/2a7191abe717d3ce33b5fcbfd6bd118367499cde/doc/statuscodes.md#status-codes-and-their-use-in-grpc)
-3. Otherwise, it MUST set the value of the `payload` field of the frame to the byte representation of the data, and the `contentType` field to the *concrete* MIME type that was selected for serialization
+4. Otherwise, it MUST set the value of the `payload` field of the frame to the byte representation of the data, and the `contentType` field to the *concrete* MIME type that was selected for serialization
-4. MUST set the `resultIndex` field of the frame to `j`
+5. MUST set the `resultIndex` field of the frame to `j`
-5. MAY set additional custom `headers`.
+6. MAY set additional custom `headers`.

 The ordering guarantees relevant to `OutputFrames` are the following: if a function emits two data structures A and B on its j-th output stream, and A is emitted before B, then an invoker MUST send the serialized representation of A before the representation of B back to the streaming processor.